-I inherited a 2 bed flat in Tunstall, conveyancing having been completed in 2006.
-Can you work out an approximate cost of a lease extension?
-Corresponding flats in Tunstall with an extended lease are worth £190,000.
-The average or mid-range amount of ground rent is £45 levied per year.
-The lease comes to an end on 21st October 2080
+I inherited a 2 bed flat in Tunstall, conveyancing formalities finalised half a dozen years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding flats in Tunstall with an extended lease are worth £195,000.
+The ground rent is £45 yearly.
+The lease ceases on 21st October 2083

-The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive due diligence.
-You should not use this information in tribunal or court proceedings.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure in the absence of detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
 There may be other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first getting professional advice.
+Neither should you move forward placing reliance on this information without first getting professional advice.

 Should I cancel the direct debit for my mortgage with Lloyds as soon as a completion date for my home sale in Tunstall has been set?